 Either you or they send the TCA and the Referral Form to us.
 You can just email to firstname.lastname@example.org.

-When you come in, we will bill you our normal fees, but you can claim most of them back from Medicare.
+When you come in, we will bill you our normal fees, but you can claim up to 80% of them back from Medicare.
 You can even do it online.

 Q. Who is eligible?